SpyrosMouroutis/SpyrosMouroutis/README.md

 # Hi, I'm Spyros 👋

-Electrical & Computer Engineering student at the Technical University of Crete.
+MEng in Electrical & Computer Engineering at the Technical University of Crete.
 Currently working as a Data & AI Intern at EY Greece.

 ## Interests